nvidia-china-sae/mair-hub/README.md

 - [kdd_labs](./rl-tutorial/kdd_labs/): Hands-on labs for KDD 2025 Tutorial session, including distilling reasoning abilities from DeepSeek-R1 into smaller models using NeMo 2.0 Framework and GRPO training tutorial using NeMo RL tutorials.
 - [qwen-merge](./rl-tutorial/qwen-merge/): A training recipe for creating multimodal reasoning models by concatenating vision encoders from Qwen2.5-VL with Qwen3.
 - [async_dapo](./rl-tutorial/async_dapo/): An efficient asynchronous training recipe using the veRL framework with AgentLoop async rollout functionality and DAPO algorithm for reinforcement learning experiments on the mathematics domain.
 Features early stopping mechanisms, dynamic load balancing, and seamless reward computation for enhanced training efficiency.
+- [text2sql_multiturn](./rl-tutorial/text2sql/): A tutorial on using the veRL framework for multi-turn reinforcement learning training to significantly improve model performance on the Text2SQL task.

 ### Speech-LLM